GoogleChrome/web.dev/src/site/content/en/blog/svgcode/index.md

 ## From raster to vector

-Have you ever scaled up or down an image and the result was pixelated and not very satisfactory?
+Have you ever scaled an image and the result was pixelated and unsatisfactory?
 If so, you have probably dealt with a raster image format such as WebP, PNG, or JPG.

 {% Video autoplay=true,